justin13888/speed-cli/README.md

 cargo install --path .
 ```

 The binary name is `speed-cli`.
-Note, for the HTTPS server, you may need to provide your own TLS certificate and key files, or they are assumed to be `cert.pem` and `key.pem` in the current directory.
+Note, for the HTTPS server, you may provide your own TLS certificate and key files via `--cert` and `--key`, or else a dummy cert will be used.
 A convenience script `./gen-cert.sh` is provided to generate self-signed certificates for testing purposes.
 This is not suitable for production use.

 ## Quick Start